-The TRITON Unified Security Center (TRITON console) is the web-browser-based, graphical management application for your entire deployment.
+The TRITON Manager is the web-browser-based, graphical management application for your entire deployment.

-In addition to managing global settings and logging, it consists of three management modules: Web Security manager, Data Security manager, and Email Security manager.
+In addition to managing global settings and logging, it consists of three management modules: Web, Data, and Email.
 Each module is used to configure and manage its respective product features.